-Through intentional engagement, the Office of Residence Life & Housing supports the mission of Columbia College by educating students in a safe environment that fosters a sense of community; developing the varied needs of a diverse population; encouraging students to take personal responsibility; and supporting academic pursuits and co-curricular activities for all residential students.
+Through intentional engagement, the Office of Residence Life & Housing supports the mission of Columbia College by educating students in a safe environment that fosters a sense of community, developing the varied needs of a diverse population, encouraging students to take personal responsibility, and supporting academic pursuits and co-curricular activities for all residential students.

-The Office of Residence Life and Housing has three professional staff members, as well as sixteen paraprofessional student staff members.
-The office is headed by a Director who is a Master's Degree professional and two Area Coordinators (ACs) who are Master's/Bachelor's Degree professionals.
-There is one Area Coordinator for McNair Hall and one for the upperclassmen area.
-The office employs sixteen student staff members called Resident Assistants (RAs).
+The Office of Residence Life and Housing has three professional staff members, as well as seventeen paraprofessional student staff members.
+The office is headed by a director with a master's degree and two area coordinators (ACs) who have earned either the master's or the bachelor's degree.
+The office has one area coordinator for McNair Hall and one for Mirse, Wesley, Hudson, and the Cottages residence halls.

+The office employs seventeen student staff members called resident assistants (RAs).
 These students are chosen to be the leaders in the community and to assist students with anything they should need while living in the residence halls.
+Their primary purpose is to build community and to foster the academic, social, and personal success of students living in the halls.
 Their primary purpose is to build community and to foster the academic, social, and personal success of students living in the halls.

 The Residence Life staff also plays a critical role in addressing matters of safety.
 The ACs, RAs, Desk Coordinators, Desk Assistants, Administrators on Call, and Columbia College Police Department are trained annually in crisis and safety procedures.